-Each year, CIS Members are presented awards at the CIS Forum that recognise exemplary service in the international admission and guidance community.
+Each year during the CIS Forum, CIS recognises members for exemplary service in the international admission and guidance community.

 - The CIS Future Leader Award was created to honour an up and coming international admissions officer or school counsellor who demonstrates strong leadership potential and embodies the CIS mission.